teddygroves/sphincter/docs/main_findings.md

 sphincter ablation on centre pulsatility.

 @fig-pulsatility-age-effects plots the distribution of age effect differences (adult minus old) for each measurement type in our final model.
-This graph shows that, in this model, the age effect for adult mice was higher than for old mice in every single posterior sample: in other words there is a clear trend for older mice to have lower diameter pulsatility.
+This graph shows that, in this model, the age effect for adult mice was higher than for old mice in every single posterior sample: in other words, according to our model older mice have lower diameter pulsatility.
 There is a smaller opposite trend for centre pulsatility measurements, but it is not clearly separated from zero, indicating that the direction of the effect is not fully settled.